 TV Work

-Alongside his stand up, he’s built up an amazing body of work on TV (as a host, co-host, presenter, writer, guest, panellist, competitor, judge, narrator and even a dash of acting) as well as a ton of appearances on Radio (as bot guest and show host) and Podcasts.
+Alongside his stand up, he’s built up an amazing body of work on TV (as a host, co-host, presenter, writer, guest, panellist, competitor, judge, narrator and even a dash of acting) as well as a ton of appearances on Radio (as both a guest and a show host) and, of course, Podcasts.

-One of his earliest presenter roles was on E4’s Drunk Review (here) which was probably filmed in late 2000 / early 2001.
+One of his earliest presenter roles was on E4’s Drunk Review (here) which was probably filmed in late 2000 / early 2001 and was a sketch within the show Show Me the Funny.
+There’s a very old E4 ident clip, here, and this longer video features that clip within 12 minutes of TV adverts for the new channel, here.

-Since then, he’s gone on to become a hugely professional TV show host: with a name that draws in audiences.
-If you don’t know WHY he’s so in demand – see Professionalism (as a TV host)here.
+Since then, he’s gone on to become a very much in demand TV show host, with a name that draws in audiences.
+If you don’t know WHY he’s so in demand – see Professionalism (as a TV host) – here.

-With hit show after hit show, mainly made in the UK (but also in the US & CAN) I’ve estimated 900+ hours of ORIGINAL TV time (not including repeats, best of shows or clips and compilations on YouTube) – see here for more information on his TV work.
+With hit show after hit show, mainly made in the UK (but also in the US – here – & CAN – here) I’ve estimated 900+ hours of ORIGINAL TV time (not including repeats, best of shows or clips and compilations on YouTube) – see here for more information on his TV work.

 Like many other comedians he started out as a warm up man and also contributed sketches and writing to shows that were the vehicles of other comics.
 I’ve already mentioned Ricky Gervais / Stephen Merchant but he also did show warm up work or supplied material to Lee Mack, Frank Skinner, Al Murray, Lily Savage etc.